As the seasons come and go, our homes require a certain amount of upkeep to handle the weather changes.

 Avoid toxic chemicals

 Seasonal home maintenance brings about the need for some spring cleaning.
 That means being more thorough with your cleaning than routine maintenance.
-It might involve cleaning air vents, polishing floors, beating area rugs, deep cleaning the stove, rotating the mattress, etc. If you’re a dog owner, this might mean washing your pet’s bed or doing a thorough cleaning on their food container or water bowl.
+It might involve cleaning air vents, polishing floors, beating area rugs, deep cleaning the stove, rotating the mattress, etc. If you’re a dog owner, this might mean washing your pet’s bed or thoroughly cleaning their food container or water bowl.

-As you get your home clean and ready for spring, remember to keep an eye on your pup as you work with dangerous chemicals.
+As you get your home clean and ready for spring, remember to watch your pup as you work with dangerous chemicals.
 This includes inside as well as outside chemicals.
 Ingesting these chemicals can make your dog very sick — potentially leading to death.

 Know when to keep them inside